AI Use Cases/Professional Services

 How the model improves over time - and what that requires from Marketing operations

 Feedback from accepted and rejected proposals is logged back into the system, training localization accuracy and win-rate correlation by client segment and geography over successive quarters.
 This only works if Marketing operations consistently logs rejection reasons with enough specificity to be actionable - not just 'needs revision' but which compliance section, which geography, which client type.
-Firms that treat the feedback loop as optional see the model plateau rather than compound improvement toward the 12-month ROI projections.
+Firms that treat the feedback loop as optional see the model plateau rather than compound improvement toward the 12-month targets.

 Frequently Asked Questions